David K. Berninghausen: Professional involvement

-Berninghausen was active in several professional organizations.
-He served as chair of the American Library Association (ALA) Intellectual Freedom Committee in two separate terms (1948–1952 and 1967–1972).
+Berninghausen was chair of the American Library Association (ALA) Intellectual Freedom Committee in two separate terms (1948–1952 and 1967–1972).

 He was president of the Association of American Library Schools (1959–1960), president of the American Association of University Professors (1961–1962), and president of the Minnesota Library Association (1957–1958).
 He also served on the boards of the New York Civil Liberties Union (1951–1953) and the Minnesota Civil Liberties Union (1954–1961).

 Intellectual freedom and publications

-Beginning in the late 1940s and continuing through the 1970s, Berninghausen was a strong advocate for intellectual freedom in libraries and higher education.
+From the late 1940s through the 1970s, Berninghausen wrote and spoke about intellectual freedom in libraries and higher education.
 His book, The Flight from Reason: Essays on Intellectual Freedom in the Academy, the Press, and the Library (1975), was published by the American Library Association, and received both praise and criticism.

 In the 1970s, Berninghausen published a series of articles in Library Journal that initiated what became known as the "Berninghausen Debate."
-The debate centered on whether the ALA should take official positions on social and political issues beyond the library profession, a topic that provoked differing views within the field.
+The debate concerned whether the ALA should take official positions on social and political issues outside librarianship.